alonsaguy/Gaze-Estimation-by-Deep-Learning/README.md

   OccupancyHistogram.py - checks simulated data quality
   ScreenFit.py - a basic example for calibration of the final estimation to one person

+The train set images should be in the following folder: UnityEyes\imgs\
 On the train phase the model parameters would be saved in a directory named "outputs" On the test phase you might control the parameter show_vid in the main.py file to either option:
   True - showing a real time video of the person with the estimated gaze vectors